Holywell, Lincolnshire: History

+In 1921 the parish had a population of 67.
+On 1 April 1931 the parish was abolished to form "Careby, Aunby and Holywell".

 Holywell Hall

 Holywell Hall is a Grade II* listed 17th-century country house, built on the site of an older medieval manor house.
 It was built in three phases.
 Beginning as an L-shaped house, it was extended in either 1732 or 1764, and again in the early 19th century.
 The west front of the house is possibly from 1764, and the south and east fronts from the 19th century.

 In 1728, it was bought from the Goodhall family by Lady Mary Barnadiston, née Reynardson, for her nephew Samuel Reynardson.
 Reynardson may have laid out the gardens, and built the temples in Palladian style in 1732, the time of his marriage.

 South-west of the house, against a lake, is a Grade II* listed fishing temple with pedimented Roman Doric portico and rusticated windows.
 It is identical to the menagerie designed by James Gibbs at Hackwood and published in his 1728 "Book of Architecture".

 Facing the hall's drive are listed Palladian stables with an octagonal domed lantern.

 Further listed buildings are a 17th-century dovecote, an orangery to the west of the hall, and a three-arched balustraded bridge on the road between two easterly lakes.

 In 1954 the Hon.
 Mrs Mountjoy Fane (Agatha Isabel Acland-Hood-Reynardson) sold the hall with 69 acres to Philip Lockwood who owned Lockwood Foods Ltd. Mrs Fane retained ownership of several hundred acres of farm land.

 In 1977 Philip Lockwood emigrated to France and the Hall was then occupied by his son, William Lockwood.

 In 1984 the hall was sold to Keith Childs who had a shoe import business, Holywell Footwear Ltd, based at the Hall.

 In 1994 the hall and 830-acre estate was sold to Princess Yuri Galitzine (Dr. Jean Shanks) for £4m.

 In 2003 it was sold to Robert Gillespie for £7m.

 In October 2013 the hall with approximately 76 acres was sold for £4.7m to a company based in the British Virgin Islands, Slipstream Overseas SA.
 The farmland of 863 acres was sold separately for approx. £6.25m.